 Between the duration of his career and the breadth of his career, there is no way to do him justice in this post.
 Please visit the resources listed below.
 Be sure to visit his blog, The Way The Future Blogs, in which he discusses his travels (all over the world), sf writers he has known (there’s a lot of those!), and things that interest him (the list is endless).

 Clarke does not romanticize the harsh conditions he imagined the colonists would have to survive.
-He used the best scientific information available at the time, but admits there are errors in his speculations.
-Like many other science fiction authors, Clarke did not imagine the miniaturization and the development of personal electronic devices that resulted in a proliferation of computers and cell phones.
-His protagonist takes a manual typewriter on the spaceship, faxes articles back to Earth, and the crew of the space-liner smokes cigarettes.
+He used the best scientific information available at the time but admits there are errors in his speculations.
+Like many other science fiction authors, Clarke did not imagine the miniaturization of electronics.
+Nor did he imagine the development of personal electronic devices that resulted in a proliferation of computers and cell phones.
+His protagonist takes a manual typewriter on the spaceship.
+He faxes articles back to Earth.
+Faxes!
+And the crew of the space-liner smokes cigarettes.
 (Secondhand smoke was not an acknowledged issue in 1951.)

-I am delighted that a multiple award winning, multiple best selling author like Clarke released this novel with all of its warts.
+I am delighted that a multiple award-winning, best selling author like Clarke re-released this novel with all of its warts.
 The story is entertaining, though much slower paced than today’s novels.
-It has some stiff prose, weak conflicts, and internal story inconsistencies that are fairly typical of a first or second novel.
-Personally, I can forgive and overlook those blunders because I enjoyed reading about the characters.
+It suffers from stiff prose, weak conflicts, and internal story inconsistencies.
+All of which are fairly typical of a first or second novel.
+Personally, I can forgive and overlook those blunders if I enjoy the characters.

 WHAT IT’S ABOUT

 The first half of the book deals with the flight to Mars.
-We meet the protagonist, Martin Gibson, a well-known science fiction author, seconds before the rocketship he’s in will be launched into space.
-He’s on assignment, going to Mars to report back to Earth what the first extraterrestrial colony is doing with the millions of dollars spent on it.
+The protagonist, a well-known science fiction author, rides a rocket ship into space.
+Martin is going to Mars on assignment.
+He is to report on what the colony is doing with the millions of Earth dollars spent on it.

 Ares is on her maiden voyage, a test run with a stripped down crew consisting of Captain Norden, an experienced space pilot; his engineer, the Scottish astrogator; the cynical electronics officer, the medical officer, and Jimmy Spencer, a Master’s degree student hoping to pilot his own spaceship someday.
-Jimmy, being the junior member of the crew, is assigned to assist their only passenger, Gibson.
-Over the course of the three month trip, Gibson discovers a link between Jimmy and Gibson’s own unpleasant college days.
+Jimmy, the junior member of the crew, must assist their only passenger, Gibson.
+Over the course of the three-month trip, Gibson discovers a link between Jimmy and Gibson’s own unpleasant college days.

 When he first arrives on Mars, the spartan lifestyle in the small, claustrophobic settlement disappoints Gibson.
-As he explores the domed city and its surrounds, Gibson learns about the challenges of surviving on the planet: lower air pressure, lack of oxygen, growing food, harsh weather, and constructing buildings and traveling in a hostile environment.
-The weekly articles he researches, writes, and faxes back to Earth, become more and more pro-Mars as his ideas about the colony change.
+As he explores the domed city and its surrounds, Gibson learns about the challenges of surviving on the planet.
+The weekly articles he writes and sends to Earth become more and more pro-Mars as his ideas about the colony change.
 He meets and grows to respect and like the locals, even his antagonist Warren Hadfield, Chief Executive of Mars.
-Finally during one of Gibson’s excursions, a severe sandstorm forces his aircraft off course and he makes discoveries vital to the success of the colony, or so he thinks.
+Finally, during one of Gibson’s excursions, a severe sandstorm forces his aircraft off course and he makes discoveries vital to the success of the colony, or so he thinks.